LLNL/Umpire/README.md

 If you have build problems, we have comprehensive [build system documentation](https://umpire.readthedocs.io/en/develop/advanced_configuration.html) too!

+## Submodules

+If you see the following error, do not despair.
+Simply run `git submodule sync && git submodule update --init --recursive`

+    fatal: reference is not a tree: git_hash
+    Unable to checkout 'git_hash' in submodule path 'src/umpire/tpl/cxxopts'

 # Getting Involved

 Umpire is an open-source project, and we welcome contributions from the community.